fi-dev-tang/haskell_category/README.md

 Chapter 1.
 Category: The Essence of Composition √

 Chapter 2.
-Types and Functions
+Types and Functions √

+Chapter 3.
+Categories Great and Small